 You may set a value of gp_max_plan_size depending on the average size of the plans used by the queries on the database to identify any potential queries whose requirement for memory due to plan size can impact heavily.

 One must keep this aspect in mind during their analysis and is often a good idea to isolate if the OOM is not due to plan size.

 There are several factors which can result in OS OOM issues.
 Below is a list of checks which one must do during troubleshooting.

 1. Validate the value of gp_vmem_protect_limit. gp_vmem_protect_limit maximum limit must be calculated based on the calculation as provided in Greenplum Documentation.

 (SWAP + (RAM * vm.overcommit_ratio)) .9 / primary number_segments_per_server

-Please note that in the above a multiplication factor of .9 is used which leaves 10% of virtual memory available for other process ( like kernel, segment mirrors etc ).
-However, if there are several non-GPDB process, ex. java programs, other memory consuming processes, you must reduce .9 to lower values to allow more memory for other processes.
+Please note that in the above a multiplication factor of .9 is used which leaves 10% of virtual memory available for other processes ( like the kernel, segment mirrors etc ).
+However, if there are several non-GPDB processes, ex. java programs, other memory consuming processes, you must reduce .9 to lower values to allow more memory for other processes.

 You can verify the gp_segment_configuration and gp_configuration_history to review the status of segments around the time of OOM.

 In this case, OOM will be expected and the immediate resolution will be to recover the segments and bring the segments to their preferred role.